 - Specialized sun protective clothing with UPF50+ can keep you comfortable during scorching summer days: In addition to offering sun protection, this type of clothing are manufactured using specialized fabrics that are not just lightweight and moisture-absorbing, but breathable as well.
 Therefore, these clothes allow you to stay comfortable in hot weather conditions.

 - Sun protective clothing is trendy and versatile too: There are many sun protective clothing brands that offer a stylish, broad range of clothing for daily and occasional use.
 This means, you can wear sun protective clothing and still look fabulous.

-- Sun protective clothing is recommended by medical experts: Dermatologists and skin cancer specialists across the globe assert that sun protective clothing is one of the most effective ways to protect the skin from the harmful UV rays of the sun – even more effective than sunscreen!
+- Sun protective clothing is recommended by medical professionals: Dermatologists and skin cancer physicians across the globe assert that sun protective clothing is one of the most effective ways to protect the skin from the harmful UV rays of the sun – even more effective than sunscreen!

 Wearing a shirt with UPF50+ is as good as applying sunscreen with SPF50+, but with better likelihood of protection.
 The reason being, the shirt will provide continuous protection, but sunscreen can rub off the skin or become less effective via sweating or movement.
 Moreover, many people tend to apply less than the recommended quantity of sunscreen and often forget to reapply it every 2 hours to maintain the required level of skin protection.
 This may increase the risk of sunburns, premature aging, and skin cancer.